mattjlewis/pigpioj/README.md

 sudo systemctl start pigpiod.service
 ```

-Note that you can also change the default pigpiod port if need be via the `PIGPIOD_PORT` property.
+If pigpiod is configured to listen on a non-default port (the default is 8888) you will need to
+set the `PIGPIOD_PORT` property.

 One key benefit of sockets mode is to enable remote communication - this means that you can use the
 exact same APIs to run applications on another machine, including a any laptop or desktop that can